yerfor/GeneFacePlusPlus/README.md

     <br>
 </p>

+# Note
+The eye blink control is an experimental feature, and we are currently working on improving its robustness.
+Thanks for your patience.

 ## You may also interested in
 - We release Real3D-portrait (ICLR 2024 Spotlight), ([https://github.com/yerfor/Real3DPortrait](https://github.com/yerfor/Real3DPortrait)), a NeRF-based one-shot talking face system.
 Only upload one image and enjoy realistic talking face!